-5 Myths About Changing Seasons To Celebrate The End Of Winter
+5 Myths About Changing Seasons For Winter's End

 I love winter, but it's currently bumming me out.
 I'm sick of the endless cold, my dry skin, the fact that I can't just let my hair gracefully air dry if I have to go anywhere within two hours after I've showered.
 Winter can bring a whole bunch of really fun and exciting things (mainly Christmas and the first snow fall) but it's also a bit of a drag.
 Sure, you can snuggle up with a cup of tea and read, or read some spine chilling stories in chilly weather, or even just read something to get through the winter blues (notice how all of my solutions are about reading?), but honestly, sometimes the best thing to do is go to bed praying that when you wake up, the temperature outside will be warmer than below freezing.

 However, much like how one can't appreciate the sweet without tasting a little bit of the sour, it seems as though we can't fully enjoy summer without winter, spring without autumn, and vice versa.
 This isn't a new concept, obviously, there are many cultures who have recognized this throughout the century, and mostly this understanding has been expressed through the myths and legends that mold their societies.

 In almost every single story, winter is the bad guy.
 Frankly, if you sorted all the seasons into Hogwarts houses, winter would be put in Slytherin (not that there's anything wrong with that), and perhaps that isn't fair, but it's definitely the truth.
 While turning a hopeful heart toward spring, I've put together a list of five stories from folklore about the changing of the seasons.
 From dragons that live in mountains to why the trees lose their leaves, each story brings a bit of hope, and as Alexander Pope once said, "hope springs eternal."

 1. Persephone and Demeter: The Greek Story of Spring